ConnectWise Automate logo

 ConnectWise

-First-year ConnectWise Automate pricing often includes promotional discounts or minimum-seat bundles that don't carry forward.
-Ask specifically what the standard renewal rate is and whether it's indexed to usage growth or a flat annual uplift.
-That number — not the initial quote — is what the product will actually cost once it's embedded in normal operations.
+First-year ConnectWise Automate pricing often includes promotional discounts and minimum-seat bundles that do not carry forward.
+ConnectWise also enforces annual contracts with auto-renewal clauses and 60–90 day cancellation notice windows.
+Clarify the standard renewal rate, the auto-renewal terms, and the cancellation policy before signing.
+The renewal rate — not the initial quote — is what the product will cost once it is embedded in normal operations.

 View ConnectWise Automate pricing